-- a) present the given information, - b) Establish coordinate system (+x, +y, and +z, and location of origin if needed) and identify any physical systems that principles are being applied to (for example: system can be just a book, or book and earth, or book earth and table,...) - c) Begin with fundamental principles or definitions.
-You can also use important results from fundamental principles but at least acknowledge the fundamental principle.
-For example: if you decide to use Bernoulli's equation for a fluid flow problem then you should acknowledge that Bernoulli's principle comes from the Work Energy theorem. - d) write one equation under the other as you apply various physics principles or mathematical steps e) put a box around your final answer for each part (like a), b), c) etc..) of the question.
+a) present the given information,

+b) Establish coordinate system (+x, +y, and +z, and location of origin if needed) and identify any physical systems that principles are being applied to (for example: system can be just a book, or book and earth, or book earth and table,...)

+c) Begin with fundamental principles or definitions.
+You can also use important results theorems) that come from fundamental principles but at least acknowledge the fundamental principle.
+For example: if you decide to use d) write one equation under the other as you apply various physics principles or mathematical steps e) put a box around your final answer for each part (like a), b) , c) etc..) of the question.
 Usually, at least a full 1⁄2 page column is needed for each problem There is a sample HW on my website so that you can see the allowed format.